-Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) Candidate 4 Joined Suntory Limited (Present: Suntory Spirits Limited) in April 1983.
-200 New election Assumed the office of Senior General Manager Marketing & Development Division of Suntory Beverage & Food Limited in April 2009.
-Josuke Kimura Assumed the office of Executive Officer of such company in April 2010.
+Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) Candidate 5 Joined Suntory Limited (Present: Suntory Spirits Limited) in April 1983.
+1,000 Reelection Assumed the office of Senior General Manager, Marketing & Development Division of Suntory Beverage & Food Limited in April 2009. -, Josuke Kimura Assumed the office of Executive Officer of such company in April 2010.
 (January 23, 1961) Assumed the office of Deputy Chief Operating Officer, Marketing & Development Division of such company in April 2010.
 Assumed the office of Senior General Manager, Brand Marketing Department of such company in May 2012.
 Assumed the office of Director of Suntory Foods Limited in March 2013.
 Assumed the office of Chief Operating Officer, Nationwide Chainstores Sales Division of such company in April 2013.
 Assumed the office of Senior Managing Director of such company in March 2014.
 Assumed the office of Full-time Advisor of Suntory Beverage & Food Limited in April 2014.
 Assumed the office of Chief Operating Officer, Nationwide Chainstores Sales Division and in charge of Sales Development & Marketing Promotion Division of Suntory Foods Limited in September 2015.
 Assumed the office of Managing Director of Suntory Beer Limited in March 2016.
-Has occupied the office of Executive Officer of Suntory Holdings Limited from April 2016 to date (incumbent).
+Assumed the office of Executive Officer of Suntory Holdings Limited in April 2016.
 Assumed the office of Chief Operating Officer, Business Strategy Planning Division and Chief Operating Officer, Brand Marketing Division of Suntory Beer Limited in April 2016.
-Has occupied the office of Managing Executive Officer of such company from April 2017 to date (incumbent).
-Has occupied the office of Chief Operating Officer, Brand Marketing Division and Senior General Manager, Premium Beer Marketing Department of such company from April 2017 to date (incumbent). <important concurrent="" positions=""> Executive Officer of Suntory Holdings Limited Managing Executive Officer of Suntory Beer Limited</important> <reason for="" selection="" the=""> As Managing Executive Officer of Suntory Beer Limited, Mr. Kimura has a proven track record of leading the Suntory Group's beer business mostly in the marketing division and he has wide-ranging experience in the marketing and sales divisions of the beverage business.
-Given the keen insight he offers based on this track record and experience, we judge him well qualified for the role of Director.</reason>
+Assumed the office of Managing Executive Officer of such company in April 2017.
+Assumed the office of Chief Operating Officer, Brand Marketing Division and Senior General Manager, Premium Beer Marketing Department of such company in April 2017.
+Has occupied the office of Director, Managing Executive Officer of Suntory Beverage & Food Limited from March 2018 to date (incumbent).
+Has occupied the office of Chief Operating Officer, Japan Business Division of such company from April 2018 to date (incumbent). <responsibilities> Chief Operating Officer, Japan Business Division</responsibilities> <important concurrent="" positions=""> Director of Suntory Foods Limited Director of Suntory Beverage Solution Limited Director of Suntory Products Limited</important>